 After yesterday’s epiphany of the Financial GPS, I think I have streamlined the concept.
-I think I have exactly what might be needed for a chronic over spender, the Financial Shock Collar.
+I believe I have exactly what might be needed for a chronic over-spender, the Financial Shock Collar.

-The device, will look like a fashionable necklace for women or simply a gold chain around the neck for men.
-When it is activated 10,000 volts are instantly activated from a small power source (at milli-amperage levels).
-This causes sudden and excruciating pain for the wearers, until they stop spending.
-Yes I borrowed this idea from a Star Trek episode, but aren’t all the best ideas from Star Trek?
+The device will look like a fashionable necklace for women or simply a gold chain around the neck for men.
+When activated, 10,000 volts are instantly activated from a small power source (at milli-amperage levels).
+This causes sudden and excruciating pain for the wearers until they stop spending.
+Yes, I borrowed this idea from a Star Trek episode, but aren’t all the best ideas from Star Trek?

 - Financial Decision

 This may be a proper “last hope” type of device.

 Don’t like my shock collar idea?
 A much less severe idea (depending on how you look at it) would be the self-destructing debit/credit card.
 Given most new cards come with a great deal of “smart card” technologies, this one may be simpler to carry out (and much more fun to watch).
 It might apply to Apple Pay or other similar systems.